 Integer

 Bandwidth size.
-The default value is 1 to 2000 Mbit/s.
+The value ranges from 1 Mbit/s to 2000 Mbit/s by default.
 Configure this parameter based on the bandwidth range allowed in your region.

 The minimum increment for bandwidth adjustment varies depending on the bandwidth range.